-Pursuant to the Lease Agreement, no later than the first day of each rental period (other than the first rental period) the Lessor (or its agent) shall send a renewal notice to the Lessee.
-Each such notice shall be irrevocable and the Lessee will agree that, unless it rejects such notice on such day when such notice is given (in which case it acknowledges that it will be in breach of its undertaking to irrevocably and unconditionally lease from the Lessor for the lease term and that such breach will constitute a Dar Al-Arkan Event) it will be deemed to have accepted each such notice as and when delivered.
+Pursuant to the Lease Agreement, no later than the last day of each rental period (other than the last rental period) the Lessor (or its agent) shall send a renewal notice to the Lessee.
+Each such notice shall be irrevocable and the Lessee will agree that, unless it rejects such notice by no later than 5:00 pm on the Business Day immediately following the day on which such notice is given (in which case it acknowledges that it will be in breach of its undertaking to irrevocably and unconditionally lease from the Lessor for the lease term and that such breach will constitute a Dar Al-Arkan Event) it will be deemed to have accepted each such notice as and when delivered.
 Where there is any delay or failure by the Lessor in delivering a renewal notice, the Rental for the relevant rental period shall accrue at the same rate as the Rental for the immediately preceding rental period.

 On each date on which the Service Agent submits to the Lessor or its agent a notice in writing requesting the Lessor's approval of the Service Agent incurring or paying any proposed liability comprising an additional servicing agency expense (the date of such notice, being an Additional Service Agency Expense Request Date), the Lessor (or its agent) shall submit to the Lessee a notice in writing requesting payment by the Lessee to the Lessor on the first business day of the rental period commencing immediately after such Additional Service Agency Expense Request Date an amount of additional supplementary rental in respect of that rental period (as shall also be specified in the relevant renewal notice) equal to the relevant additional servicing agency expenses.
-Such notice shall be irrevocable and the Lessee will agree that, unless it rejects such notice on such Additional Service Agency Expense Request Date (in which case it acknowledges that such rejection will constitute a Dar Al-Arkan Event), it will be deemed to have approved such notice as and when submitted and agreed to pay the requested amount of additional supplementary rental in accordance with such notice and the relevant renewal notice.
+Such notice shall be irrevocable and the Lessee will agree that, unless it rejects such notice by no later than 5:00 pm on the Business Day immediately following such Additional Service Agency Expense Request Date (in which case it acknowledges that such rejection will constitute a Dar Al-Arkan Event), it will be deemed to have approved such notice as and when submitted and agreed to pay the requested amount of additional supplementary rental in accordance with such notice and the relevant renewal notice.

 The Lessee will agree in the Lease Agreement to use the Lease Assets at its own risk.
-Accordingly, the Lessee shall, from the date of the Lease Agreement, bear the entire risk of loss of or damage to the Lease Assets or any part thereof arising from the usage or operation thereof by the Lessee to the extent that such loss or damage has resulted from the Lessee's gross negligence, wilful default, actual fraud or breach of its obligations under the
+Accordingly, the Lessee shall, from the date of the Lease Agreement, bear the entire risk of loss of or damage to the Lease Assets or any part thereof arising from the usage or operation thereof by the Lessee to the extent that such loss or damage has resulted from the Lessee's gross negligence, wilful default, actual fraud or breach of its obligations under the Lesse Agreement.

-Lease Agreement.
 In addition, the Lessor shall not be liable (and the Lessee will waive any claim or right, howsoever arising, to the contrary) for any indirect, consequential or other losses, howsoever arising, in connection with the Lessee's use or operation of the Lease Assets, save to the extent that such loss or damage has resulted from the Lessor's gross negligence, wilful default, actual fraud or breach of its obligations under the Lease Agreement.